From Stuck to Supercharged: The What and Why of Brain Plasticity

 Elevate Your Course Projects using Riipen

 USask faculty members have been taking advantage of our new partnership with the Riipen project-based learning platform.
 Riipen provides an all-in-one platform for connecting, communicating, sharing documents, and managing deadlines between stakeholders (instructors, students, and community/industry partners).
 This post highlights the experiences within two USask courses.
-Course within College of Agriculture and Bioresources Within the…
+Course within College of Agriculture and Bioresources Within the College of Agriculture and Bioresources, faculty member Dr. Sabine Liebenehm, wanted her upper-year Agricultural Economics students to be able to complete a business analysis on a real company and provide a report and an executive presentation.
+She worked with Riipen to onboard two local companies and connect them to the groups of students within the…

 From Modelling to Designing Intercultural Curricula

-You now know that you have pretty decent intercultural teaching capacities.
-You have continued to develop an awareness of your own identity and are modelling perspective-taking.
+Summary: Intercultural curricula can enrich learning.
+Discover practical steps and strategies to effectively design inclusive and diverse educational programs.
+Date of publishing: November 18, 2019 You are on this page because you believe that you have pretty decent intercultural teaching capacities.
+This is evidenced by your continued commitment to developing an awareness of your own identity and modelling perspective-taking.
 Students in your course have the opportunity to interact with different worldviews because you know that makes them smarter.
-You actively create opportunities to build relationships between ‘others’ and…
+You actively create opportunities to build relationships between ‘others’ and can recognize barriers to student participation – you’ve essentially applied using your intercultural capacity to inform teaching practices.
+So now you must…